Georgekemk/Educopter/README.md

 * Enable **students and educators** to build and understand a flight controller
 * Demonstrate how **ArduPilot can run on custom hardware**
 * Provide **clear instructions and documentation** for full system replication
+* Present a guide for porting any custom Linux board design in ArduPilot firmware

 ---